35percent/newblog/opportunity.md

 | | __Total:__ | __5,937__ |

-The Council's planning policy for the Elephant and Castle requires a minimum of 17.5% of new homes to be social rent.
+The Council's [planning policy for the Elephant and Castle](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/supplementary-planning-documents-spd/spd-by-area?chapter=4) requires a minimum of 17.5% of new homes to be social rent.
 Had it stuck by its planning policy then these schemes would have provided over a thousand much-needed new social rented homes at no cost to the Council.

-Instead, over a thousand council homes elsewhere in the borough have been taken up by the [diaspora](https://www.35percent.org/the-heygate-diaspora/) of former Heygate tenants who were originally promised they would get new homes at the Elephant.
+Instead, over a thousand council homes elsewhere in the borough have been taken up by the [diaspora](https://www.35percent.org/the-heygate-diaspora/) of former Heygate tenants, who were originally promised new homes at the Elephant.

 ![](https://35percent.org/img/DisplacedTenants.png)